mrhunsaker/Graph_Digitizer_Java_Implementation/docs/JPACKAGE.md

 - `jpackage` may produce symlinks inside app-image outputs.
 The `scripts/` helpers attempt to copy files while dereferencing symlinks (use `rsync -aL` or `cp -rL`).

 - If an MSI fails to install on a target arch, verify the runtime image architecture matches the target and that the app's native libraries (JavaFX) were built for that arch.

+- **AWT / Accessibility startup error**: On some Windows systems the bundled launcher may attempt to load the Java Accessibility Access Bridge (`com.sun.java.accessibility.AccessBridge`) which is not always present in minimal runtime images.
+When the AWT Toolkit attempts to load configured assistive technologies and the AccessBridge class is missing, startup can fail with an `AWTError: Assistive Technology not found: com.sun.java.accessibility.AccessBridge`.

+  - Quick workaround (recommended for most builds): instruct the JVM to skip assistive-technology lookups by adding the JVM option:

+    ```text
+    -Djavax.accessibility.assistive_technologies=
+    ```

+    When using `jpackage` this should be included as a `--java-options` argument so generated launchers include the property.
+Example (snippet from this project's `pom.xml`):

+    ```text
+    --java-options -Djavax.accessibility.assistive_technologies=
+    ```

+  - Alternative: if you require full Access Bridge support, bundle the AccessBridge classes and native bits in the runtime image and enable them explicitly.
+This increases runtime size and complexity and is only needed for systems that rely on the Access Bridge.

+  - Note: This project's `README.md` and `pom.xml` are updated to include this `--java-options` by default for the Windows `jpackage` steps.

 ## References